 The police have always dealt with vulnerable people but over the past decade, the nature and extent of this involvement has changed dramatically.

-Increasingly, the police have been drawn into policing modern slavery, County Lines drug networks, mental health, child sexual exploitation – all complex and ambiguous problems which the police know they cannot solve on their own.
+Increasingly, the police have been drawn into policing modern slavery, County Lines drug networks, mental health, child sexual exploitation, domestic abuse – all complex and ambiguous problems which the police know they cannot solve on their own.